GT-RAIL/derail-fetchit-public/fetch_grasp_suggestion/README.md

 1. Call the segmentation service to update the scene objects.
    * This pipeline starts [rail_segmentation](http://wiki.ros.org/rail_segmentation) by default.
 You can call the segmenter from the command line with `rosservice call rail_segmentation/segment {}`
 1. Generate grasps for an object by sending an object index to the `suggester/get_grasp_suggestions` action server.
+   `rostopic pub /suggestor/get_grasp_suggestions/goal fetch_grasp_suggestion/SuggestGraspsActionGoal "header...[tab]`
-1. Cycle through the grasp suggestions, visualized in RVIZ with a marker representing the Fetch's gripper, by calling the `selector/cycle_grasps` ROS service.
+1. Cycle through the grasp suggestions, visualized in RVIZ with a marker representing the Fetch's gripper, by calling the `selector/cycle_grasps` ROS service. `rosservice call /selector/cycle_grasps "forward: true"` (backwards is false).
+1. (Optional) Use `rostopic pub /executor/prepare_robot/goal fetch_grasp_suggestion/PresetMoveActionGoal "header...[tab]`
+   to put the arm in a ready position.
 1. Select the best grasp and execute it by sending an empty goal to the `selector/execute_selected_grasp` action server.
+   `rostopic pub /selector/execute_selected_grasp/goal fetch_grasp_suggestion/ExecuteSelectedGraspActionGoal "header...[tab]`
    * This will append new pairwise feature vectors as training data to the `grasp_data.csv` file, which will be located in the `.ros` directory under your home directory.
    * The final .csv file can optionally be added to the `data/grasp_preferences` directory of `fetch_grasp_suggestion`